rasogltra/de-zoomcamp/week1/README.md

   --name pgadmin \
   dpage/pgadmin4
 ```
-You should be able to see results on http://localhost:8080/.
+You should be able to to see in web browser: http://localhost:8080/.

 2. Create a new server on pgAdmin UI.